-Easiest to work, hardest to maintain.
-Designing on database can be a real pain if you’re not organized and well-planned.
+- Easiest to work, hardest to maintain.
+Designing the database can be a real pain if you’re not organized and well-planned.

-MySQL, with the combination of PHP on Apache server (better than IIS) provides a perfect frame to build webpages and if you want to practice on localhost, try WAMP server.
+- MySQL, with the combination of PHP on an Apache server (better than IIS), provides a perfect frame to build webpages and if you want to practice on localhost, try a WAMP server.

-Practice on local host, implement on remote host.
+- Practice on the local host, and implement on the remote host.

-You can create an e-commerce easily, without even moving further to next step.
-But what if you want to create websites like FlipKart, Amazon, Microsoft, Google or Facebook?
+- You can create e-commerce easily, without even moving further to the next step.
+But what if you want to create websites like Flipkart, Amazon, Microsoft, Google, or Facebook?

-There are other server and client side coding languages to help you do wonders you always wished.
-Python is one of the most practical, efficient and profitable coding language that is being used today and the best thing about learning python is it’s very easy.
+- There are other servers and client-side coding languages to help you do the wonders you always wished.
+Python is one of the most practical, efficient, and profitable coding languages that is being used today and the best thing about learning python is it’s very easy.

-Although, Python is independent of PHP but I still recommend learning PHP first as it will prepare your mind-set and you will learn python more quickly.
+- Although Python is independent of PHP I still recommend learning PHP first as it will prepare your mindset and you will learn python more quickly.

-There are other coding languages and framework on which you can work on like Ruby on rails.
+- There are other coding languages and frameworks on which you can work like Ruby on rails.
 But Python should be your first preference.